-4.8.1 Providers will be allocated an indicative budget based on the previous year's headcounts/claims of May 2019, October 2019 and January 2019.
-Settings will be asked to confirm their anticipated numbers for all 3 terms to reflect any changes to more accurately reflect the level of funding that is paid up front.
+4.8.1 In March, in line with existing government advice, providers receive an indication of their annual income based on the previous year's headcounts/claims.
+Early years providers then confirm the number of expected children for that term.
+Providers are usually allocated an indicative budget based on the previous year's headcounts/claims of May 2020, October 2020 and January 2021.
+PVI settings will be asked to confirm their anticipated/realistic numbers for all 3 terms to reflect any changes to more accurately reflect the level of funding that is paid up front, schools are allocated funding based on the centrally held data